-- 5. Insert a USB flash drive into a USB port on the thin client. - Select the USB flash drive, and then click Finish.
+- Insert a USB flash drive into a USB port on the thin client. - Select the USB flash drive, and then select Finish.

 A new window displays the progress.
-If a problem occurs, click Details for information.
+If a problem occurs, select Details for information.
 The desktop reappears after the capture is complete.